 Plus, Amerisleep mattresses also come with a 20-year warranty, designed to protect your mattress from developing sagging areas or valleys in the foam.

 As mentioned, Amerisleep makes five mattresses.
-The AS1 and AS2 are their firmer mattresses, while the AS3 is their medium firmness mattress.
+The AS1 and AS2 are their firmer mattresses, while the AS3 is medium in firmness.
 Their AS4 and AS5 are their softest mattress.
 If you and whoever you are sharing the mattress with both want a softer mattress, check out our article on finding the best soft mattress.

 Next up is the Zoma Sports Mattress, a memory foam mattress for athletes.
-Though it’s designed for athletes, we love this bed for couples because it prevents motion transfer and promotes deep, healthy sleep.
+Though it’s designed as a mattress for athletes, we love this bed for couples because it prevents motion transfer and promotes deep, healthy sleep.

 Zoma is a comfortable option for back, side, and combination sleepers.
 However, Zoma is too soft to properly support stomach sleepers.
 Let’s talk about its construction.